Updated June 2019

 But if you’re new to the idea of selling online, you may not even know what all of these “business models” are.

-Even an experienced eCommerce business owner may not necessarily be aware of all of the different business models and what they could offer them.
+Even an experienced eCommerce business owner may not necessarily be aware of all of the different eCommerce models and what they could offer them.

 If you’re someone who’s wondering how to start an eCommerce business but don’t even know where to begin, congratulations, you’re on the right page!